smartQuiz/smart-quiz/user-scenarios.md

 As someone who is playing this game with little time, samy wants a simple game with questions.

-As someone who wants to learn more, Ryan want the answers to the questions she got wrong.
+As someone who wants to learn more, Ryan want the answers to the questions he got wrong.